ADS amphibious rifle: Trials and adoption

 The ADS was under extensive field trials by undisclosed units of Russian Naval special forces.
 It will replace APS underwater weapons and, possibly, some AK-74M general issue assault rifles in service with Russian Navy special operation units and other Russian special forces, which might be engaged in underwater operations (security, counter-terrorism in the sea, etc.).
-Entered service in August 2013.
+It entered service in August 2013.

 Rosoboronexport signed a contract with one of the CIS countries for the supply of ADS.
 As of September 2016, ADS entered service with the Russian Ministry of Defence Special Operations Force Command combat divers.
 Russian MoD released a video where ADS amphibious rifle is seen being used underwater by Russian Submarine Forces, during one of their defense drills.

 The Russian armed forces has received the first batch of ADS amphibious assault rifles in December 2019.